-There are plenty of reasons to visit Gatlinburg: you might have a family reunion, a vacation with your friends or family, or even a wedding to attend!
+There are plenty of reasons to visit Gatlinburg: you might have a family reunion, a vacation with your family or friends, or even a wedding to attend!
 So while you’re there, check out the Gatlinburg Trail.
-It’s dog friendly and one of the nicest places you’ll find to walk.
+It’s pet friendly and one of the nicest places you’ll find to walk.

 It heads straight up to the park boundary, to the outer part of Gatlinburg, Tennessee.
 You can walk, run, or bike right out of Gatlinburg into the country’s most visited national park.

 Being so close to Gatlinburg and a busy National Park visitor center, and knowing it’s across from Newfound Gap Road the entire way so, I wouldn’t recommend choosing the Gatlinburg Trail for solitude and silence.
 But if you’re wanting some outdoor activities, beautiful views of the river, and an array of multi-colored beautiful leaves in the fall all from a very convenient access point, it’s a great choice!
 Who knows, You might even meet other hikers and make some new friends!